decred/dcrdata/README.md

 platform.

 Almost all configuation items are avaiable to set via environment variables.
-To have a look at what you can set please see config.go source code and the config struct (line 68).
+To have a look at what you can set please see config.go file and the config struct.

 Each config setting uses the env tag to specify the name of the environment variable.

-ie. `env:"USE_TESTNET"`
+ie. `env:"DCRDATA_USE_TESTNET"`

-So when starting dcrdata you can now use with environment variables `USE_TESTNET=true dcrdata`
+So when starting dcrdata you can now use with environment variables `DCRDATA_USE_TESTNET=true ./dcrdata`

 Config precedence:
   1. Command line flags have top priority